 - A list of approved treatment systems is available at the Department of Environmental Resources.

 - For individual commercial and industrial projects, appropriate sized off-the-shelf secondary treatment units or for large waste flows, a package treatment plant will be required.
 Such units must be NSF approved and/or must meet US EPA Secondary Treatment Guidelines.
-As with individual residential treatment plants, a permit to operate is required.
-In order to obtain the permit or renew the permit, a service contract for the monitoring and maintenance of the treatment unit must be provided or a plan of operation must be provided that will ensure compliance with Measure X treatment requirements.

 - For multiple property residential or commercial projects, centralized package treatment plant systems can be used.
 Monitoring and maintenance aspects of such systems may be addressed by the formation of or annexation to a community service area or equivalent as determined by Stanislaus County.